UncleTeslim/booking_cli_app/README.md

 ![Screen Shot](go.png)

 A simple Graduation booking application I have built as a beginner to Golang.
-This app runs in thr CLI only
+This app runs in the CLI only
 ## Built With
 love with GO